What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 - Combinations with designs shaved into the fade

-The core silhouette (volume on top, short sides) has proven durable.
-Even if the specific "broccoli" look eventually fades, elements of it will likely influence men's hairstyling for years.
+The core silhouette โ volume on top, short sides โ has proven durable.
+Even if the specific "broccoli" label eventually fades, the textured-top-with-a-fade formula will keep influencing men's hairstyling for years.
+That staying power is exactly why it's worth getting the cut right rather than chasing whatever's newest.

 The Meme Factor